Italian idealism

-Risorgimento Hegelianism
+Risorgimento spiritualism and hegelianism

-In the age of Romanticism, Italian patriots' philosophical circles, especially in Naples, found in Hegelian idealism the way to give a spiritual and cultural imprint to the historical path towards national unification.
+In the age of Romanticism, Italian patriots' philosophical circles tried to give a spiritual, moral and ideal imprint to the historical path towards national unification.

+Initially, both Antonio Rosmini (1797–1855) and Vincenzo Gioberti (1801–1852) revived the Augustinian neoplatonic themes of the interiority of conscience and divine illumination, but the former aspired to reform Kantianism in an ontological and transcendent sense, the latter more oriented towards countering the subjectivism of modern philosophy emerging from Descartes, reaffirming the objective preeminence of God, or "Entity-Idea", on which to build an ontologism understood in an almost pantheistic manner.

+Later, the revolutionary and liberal tendencies of the Risorgimento bourgeoisie, especially in Naples, found in Hegelian idealism the way to a cultural and ideological renewal of the country.

-The interest in the Hegelian doctrine in Italy spread especially for the works of Augusto Vera (1813–1885) and Bertrando Spaventa (1817–1883), without omitting also the importance of the studies on Hegel "Aesthetic" by Francesco De Sanctis (1817–1883), author of the Storia della letteratura italiana.
+The interest in the Hegelian doctrine in Italy spread especially for the works of Augusto Vera (1813–1885) and Bertrando Spaventa (1817–1883), without omitting also the importance of the studies on Hegelian "Aesthetic" by Francesco De Sanctis (1817–1883), author of the History of Italian Literature.

 De Sanctis's concept of art and of literary history, inspired by Hegel, will stimulate the genesis of Crocian idealism.

 Augusto Vera, author of writings and commentaries about Hegel, was a famous philosopher in Europe, who interpreted the Hegelian Absolute in a religious and transcendent sense.

-An opposite interpretation was formulated by Bertrand Spaventa, for whom the Spirit was immanent in the history of philosophy.
+An opposite interpretation was formulated by the neo-hegelian Bertrand Spaventa, for whom the Spirit was immanent in the history of philosophy.

 Reconstructing the development of Italian philosophy, Spaventa argued that Italian Renaissance thought of Bruno and Campanella had been at the origin of modern philosophy, but had stopped due to the Counter-Reformation.
 Its task now was to catch up with European philosophy, linking up with Vico's mind philosophy, which along with those of Galluppi, Rosmini, and Gioberti, had anticipated themes of Kantism and German idealism.

 Spaventa reformulated the Hegelian dialectic, reinterpreting it from the perspective of Kantian and Fichtian conscientialism or subjectivism.

 He considered the act of thinking prevalent with respect to the phases of objectification and synthesis.
 That is, he supported the need to «mentalise» Hegel, because the Mind is the protagonist of every original production.

 The synthesis of the actual thinking of the Spirit was then placed by Spaventa, as the only reality, not only after the hegelian moments of Idea and of Nature, but so as to permeate them also from the beginning.